AdithNG/HackUMBC-Fall-2023/README.md

 ## Troubleshooting

-Transmitter and Receiver are on and powered.
+Transmitter and Receiver are on and powered.<br>
-Wires do not have contacts crossing
+Wires do not have contacts crossing.<br>
 Use RGB instead of

 WIP.